Feminism in the United Kingdom: 21st century

-The Act does not apply to selection of candidates for the Mayor of London elections.
-Only political parties registered under Part 2 of the Political Parties, Elections and Referendums Act 2000 are covered by the Act.
+The act does not apply to selection of candidates for the Mayor of London elections.
+Only political parties registered under part 2 of the Political Parties, Elections and Referendums Act 2000 are covered by the act.

-The Act was originally scheduled to run until the end of 2015.
+The act was originally scheduled to run until the end of 2015.
 On 6 March 2008, Minister for Women Harriet Harman announced that the exemption would be extended until 2030 under the Equality Act 2010.

 The Female Genital Mutilation Act 2003 and the Prohibition of Female Genital Mutilation (Scotland) Act 2005 made it an offence to arrange FGM outside the country for British citizens or permanent residents, whether or not it is lawful in the country to which the girl is taken.
 The first prosecutions took place in 2015 against a doctor for performing FGM and another man for aiding and abetting; both were found not guilty.

-The Equality Act 2006 (c 3) is an Act of the Parliament of the United Kingdom, a precursor to the Equality Act 2010, which combines all of the equality enactments within Great Britain and provides comparable protections across all equality strands.
+The Equality Act 2006 (c.
+3) is an act of the Parliament of the United Kingdom, a precursor to the Equality Act 2010, which combines all of the equality enactments within Great Britain and provides comparable protections across all equality strands.
 Those explicitly mentioned by the Equality Act 2006 include gender; disability; age; proposed, commenced or completed gender reassignment; race; religion or belief and sexual orientation.
 Among other things, it created a public duty to promote equality on the ground of gender (The Equality Act 2006, section 84, inserting section 76A of the Sex Discrimination Act 1975, now found in section 1 of the Equality Act 2010.)

-Since 2007, Harriet Harman has been Deputy Leader of the Labour Party, the UK's current opposition party.
+From 2007 until 2015, Harriet Harman was the Deputy Leader of the Labour Party.
 Traditionally, being Deputy Leader has ensured the cabinet role of Deputy Prime Minister.
-However, Gordon Brown announced that he would not have a Deputy Prime Minister, much to the consternation of feminists, particularly with suggestions that privately Brown considered Jack Straw to be de facto deputy prime minister and thus bypassing Harman.
+However, Gordon Brown announced that he would not have a deputy prime minister, much to the consternation of feminists, particularly with suggestions that privately Brown considered Jack Straw to be de facto deputy prime minister and thus bypassing Harman.
 With Harman's cabinet post of Leader of the House of Commons, Brown allowed her to chair Prime Minister's Questions when he was out of the country.
 Harman also held the post Minister for Women and Equality.